 “Always try to think it over deeply, what the feeling was that you perceived.”
 Coper’s uncle

-There is first that strange experience on the roof top with the ‘distant view of things’, then the valiant act of standing up for the weak, the bonds of friends through an imaginary baseball live broadcast, Newton’s apple incident, the reason one should always think 💭 why? and to what this very question can lead to, if you only spin it ever further – live enriching it can be, so much said!
+There is first that strange experience on the roof top with the ‘distant view of things’, then the valiant act of standing up for the weak, the bonds of friends through an imaginary baseball live broadcast, Newton’s apple incident, the reason one should always think 💭 why? and to what this very question can lead to, if you only spin it ever further until reaching the true essence – live enriching it can be, so much said!

-“You never had that, when you wondered to yourself, why something is?”
+“You never had that, when you wondered to yourself, why?”

 The kids also don’t halt from the fall and rise of Napoleon (ナポレオン・ボナパルト) and Junichi has to painfully experience what it means to break a friends promise.
 But there can always be a triumphant return back on the right track, when one realizes own faults and makes wholeheartedly amendments for the better 。。。凱旋 (がいせん).
 Honestly admitting one’s wrong doing in front of others is one of a fine quality 😌